t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Thing:
-: A physical device that is also made available in the Internet of Things.
-The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
+: A physical item that is also made available in the Internet of Things.
-  a temperature sensor or a light might be a Thing, but a router that employs both temperature sensors and indicator lights might exhibit less Thingness, as the effects of its functioning are mostly on the digital side.

 Transfer protocols:
 : In particular in IoT domain, protocols above transport layer that are used to transfer data objects and provide semantics for operations on the data.